 To continue the choral legacy of the St George’s Singers, led for over fifty years by Dr Barry Smith, a new singing group formed under the direction of John Woodland in 2015.
-VOX Cape Town will span musical history in its focus on a cappella works, oratorios and local compositions to enrich the musical life of Cape Town.
+VOX Cape Town spans musical history in its focus on a cappella works, oratorios and local compositions to enrich the musical life of the Mother City.
 VOX intends to invigorate local choral music through imaginative programming and staging to create intimate, immersive sensory experiences.

 Barry Smith is a South African organist, choral and orchestral conductor, author, and musicologist.
 He studied and completed his PhD degree at the Rhodes University in Grahamstown, Eastern Cape Province.
 Additionally, he holds a DMus degree from the Faculty of Music at the University of Cape Town.
 Barry founded the St George’s Singers in 1964 which he directed for 51 years until 2015.
 Besides conducting in the United Kingdom, Austria, and Israel, Smith has made several solo recital tours both in America and England and played in Westminster Abbey and King’s College, Cambridge.
 Smith was awarded by Archbishop Desmond Tutu with the Distinguished Order of Simon of Cyrene.